- What is Opus?

 What browsers can I use?

-Visit our Technical FAQs section in UCLA Opus Support for more information about compatible browsers and devices.
+Visit our About the Opus Website page in UCLA Opus Support for more information about compatible browsers and devices.

 Is Opus accessible for people with disabilities?

 Opus was designed and developed to be accessible to people with disabilities, including those who use assistive technologies.
 Opus follows the UC Information Technology Accessibility Policy, which means that it follows the Web Content Accessibility Guidelines (WCAG) 2.0 at level AA Success Criteria.